fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

     - Two big factors in a credit score are average age of credit and oldest credit line.
 By keeping your oldest account(s) open, you're making sure those factors are treated well in your score.
     - One exception here is if your oldest account charges fees (annual or service or otherwise).
 My advice here, though it might be too late, would be for your oldest account to be one as low maintenance/cost as can be.
 FYI, many bank accounts require direct deposit or a certain minimum balance to avoid a fee.

-- Keep your credit locked unless you're applying
+- Keep your credit locked unless you're applying for something
     - Identity theft is a serious issue these days.
 It's all too easy for an estranged family member, angry ex, or hacker to add endless unnecessary stress to your life by opening a few credit cards and maxing out spending.
         - By keeping your credit locked/frozen and only unlocking/thawing it when you're applying for something, you make sure you're in control and aren't getting surprised when you try to buy a car/home.
-    - Note: I really dislike how social security numbers and credit scores are linked.
+    - Note: I strongly dislike how social security numbers and credit scores are linked.
         - The fact that a social security number is both username and password, where knowledge of someone's number can give you untold power over their life, is ridiculous.
 It's counter to so many best practices of modern security, but we're somehow okay with this archaic and broken system.
         - It's made even worse by the fact that this information is collected without our consent and is so pivotal in major life purchases in the United States.